Low Energy Electric Panel Heaters

 No – you have just stumbled on ECOLEC – British made and designed – ultra brilliant electric heaters.

-The heaters can be supplied with a matt / brushed aluminium finish and can be wireless operated using the clever wee remote control unit which offers a totally enclosed receiver, no requirement for manual switching, silent operation, simplicity of programming etc etc.
+The heaters can be supplied with a matt / brushed aluminium or mirror finish (and there are bathroom versions with towel rails) and they are all wirelessly operated using the clever wee remote control unit which offers a totally enclosed receiver, no requirement for manual switching, silent operation, simplicity of programming etc etc.

 As with most of the systems featured on this website I have managed to meet with the manufacturers and obtain their agreement to sell the heaters at a discounted price to my website visitors – so if you have a house or office that you think would benefit from this type of heating feel free to contact me and we can discuss your needs.